Panduza/pza-dev-picoha-dio/test/robot/README.md

 ## SETUP

+### Advice

+To avoid future conflicts in import modules, we recommend creating a Virtual Environment: Venv.

+To do so in VS Code, follow documentation [here](https://code.visualstudio.com/docs/python/environments#_creating-environments).

 ### Prerequisites

 In order to use this systeme you shall install few module python : [PROTOBUF](https://protobuf.dev/) and [SLIP](https://sliplib.readthedocs.io/en/develop/module.html#module-sliplib.slip).